How to Hire a Nail Technician in 6 Steps

 Ensures nail strength | Finishes with a regular nail polish or gel polish | Is more focused on art than the strength or enhancement of the nail |

 These similar but different duties can be rolled into one employee, and some nail technicians are able to handle all of the work.
 But the more experience and skill you’re looking for, the more you will need to pay a nail technician.
-The average salary for a nail technician is just under $30,000 per year.
-For someone fresh out of school, you could budget for less than that, and for a senior-level person, you’ll need to budget more.
+The average salary for a nail technician is around $32,000 per year, depending on if they are licensed.
+For someone fresh out of school, you could budget lower, but for a senior-level person, you may need to budget more.

-Compliance Tip: If your business is hiring a nail technician in certain states, you may need to put your target salary range in your public job posting.
-Check your state laws to see if you need to comply.
-Verify whether asking about a candidate’s past salary is allowed in your state as well.
+Compliance Tip: If your business is hiring nail techs in certain states, you may need to put your target salary range in your public job posting.
+Check your state laws to see if you need to comply and verify whether asking about a candidate’s past salary is allowed in your state.
+Besides that, check for any federal hiring laws that you’ll need to comply with as well.

 Step 3: Post Job Ad & Review Applicants

-Once you’re happy with the job description, it’s time to post your job ad so job seekers can apply.
-When you use many of the leading job boards, you can expect to receive applicants the same day you post your job.
+Once you’re happy with the job description, it’s time to advertise your job post so that job seekers can apply.
+With sites like Indeed or ZipRecruiter, you can expect to receive applicants the same day you post your job.
 Your chances of receiving a flood of applications will be greater the more junior your position.

-When you receive a lot of applications in a short period, reviewing them can seem overwhelming.
-That’s why it’s important to know your must-haves, i.e., having a state manicurist license.
-While it’s possible that no candidate will match everything in your job description, putting together a list of half a dozen or so must-haves will help you narrow down the applicant pool.
+For an easier time reviewing applicants, it’s important to know your must-haves (i.e., having a state manicurist license).
+While it’s possible that no candidate will match everything in your job description, putting together a list of around half a dozen must-haves will help you narrow down the applicant pool.
 Ideally, reduce your list of qualified applicants to fewer than a dozen.
+Learn more about how to filter your candidate pool in our in-depth guide to applicant screening.

 Step 4: Conduct Interviews

-After you have narrowed your list of qualified candidates, call them.
-You’re not conducting a full interview here, but simply calling them to schedule an interview.
-Calling them lets you hear their enthusiasm about the position and assess their communication skills, both of which are vital for a nail technician.
+Once you review and narrow down your selection to 2–3 qualified candidates, contact them to schedule an interview.
+When conducting a full interview, we recommend something face-to-face, such as an in-person or video conferencing interview.
+This will allow you to see and hear their enthusiasm about the position and assess their communication skills, both of which are vital for a nail technician.

 - What do you look for when recommending nail treatments or enhancements for customers?